Skip to main content

 Assistance animals

-We welcome assistance animals at both Leighton House and Sambourne House.
-We consider an assistance animal to be one that enables someone to visit our museums, who would otherwise be unable to do so.
-No other animals are allowed in the museums at any time.
+• We consider an assistance animal to be one that enables someone to visit our museums, who would otherwise be unable to do so.

 Leighton House

-Large print captions for all interpretation panels are available from the Welcome Desk on the ground floor.
-Magnifying panels are also available for use to assist with reading texts and captions, please ask any member of staff.
+• Large print captions for all interpretation panels are available from the Welcome Desk on the ground floor

-Some of our rooms and exhibition areas at Leighton House have lower lighting levels to help us preserve important artworks.
+• Some of our rooms and exhibition areas have lower lighting levels to help us preserve important artworks

 Sambourne House

-Due to the historic nature of the museum, there is low level lighting throughout the historic interiors so please ask a member of staff for assistance during your visit.
+• Due to the historic nature of the museum, there is low level lighting throughout the historic interiors — speak to us for assistance during your visit

-All audio visual content at both houses is subtitled.
+Subtitles are available for all audio visual content at both houses

 Get in touch

-Get in touch with the Visitor Experience team on xxx Monday to Friday (10am to 5pm) or email [email protected].
+Get in touch with the Visitor Experience team from Monday to Friday (10am to 5pm) or email [email protected].

 For all access enquiries outside of these hours and for more help planning your visit, please email [email protected] and we’ll get back to you as soon as possible